dgray001/gray_online/PLANS.md

  - need fully functioning db and user profiles

 P3/P4:
+ - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename
  - Frontend animations
  - Chat updates have an id that ensures the correct order (can request missing)
  - Add abstract dialog then add confirm dialog for confirming actions